Top of the page

 Colon polyps are growths in the colon or the rectum.
 The cause of most colon polyps is not known, and most people who get them do not have any problems.
 But a certain kind can turn into cancer.
-For this reason, regular testing for colon polyps is important for people age 50 and older and anyone who has an increased risk for colon cancer.
+For this reason, regular testing for colon polyps is important for people as they get older.
+It is also important for anyone who has an increased risk for colon cancer.

 Polyps are usually found through routine colon cancer screening tests.
 Although most colon polyps are not cancerous, they are usually removed and then tested for cancer.
 Screening for colon cancer saves lives because the cancer can usually be cured if it is caught early.

 If you have a polyp that is the type that can turn into cancer, you may need more tests to examine your entire colon.
-The doctor will remove any other polyps that he or she finds, and you will be tested more often.
+The doctor will remove any other polyps that are found, and you will be tested more often.

 Regular examinations to look for colon polyps are the best way to prevent polyps from turning into colon cancer.
 These can include stool tests, sigmoidoscopy, colonoscopy, and CT colonography.
 Talk with your doctor about a testing schedule that is right for you.